Go behind the scenes of popular Hollywood movies with Cinema: The Jewish Lens – an innovative and inspiring film-series

 Rabbi Moshe Zeldman is the Director of Education at Jerusalem U and an international lecturer on a wide variety of Jewish topics, travelling to speak and consult in such locations as Mexico, Costa Rica, Chile, USA, Canada, Australia, South Africa, England, Ukraine, Poland, .
 He did his undergraduate work in Artificial Intelligence and Philosophy at the University of Toronto, and received his rabbinic ordination from Aish HaTorah in Jerusalem.
 He currently lives in Jersualem with his wife and six children.

-Tali Goldberg is the Director of Israel Programming and Leadership Development at Jerusalem U and a Jewish educator.
+Tali Goldberg is Co-Founder and Managing Director of Jewessence, an experiential women's Jewish learning program.
 She teaches for various programs in Jerusalem on the topics of leadership and relationships, and has co-founded multiple non-profits, including GROW in Toronto, and the City Year branch in Los Angeles.
-She studied English and Developmental studies at the University of South Africa and now lives in Jerusalem with her husband and daughter.
+She studied English and Developmental studies at the University of South Africa and now lives in Jerusalem with her family.

 Attain an 80% on the series exams.
 (Sorry, but we do need to make sure you watched the videos!)